 Terahertz radiation can well penetrate many materials such as paper, plastics, textiles and foams.
 This has lead to imaging applications in areas like non-destructive industrial quality checks.
 For example, terahertz imaging has been extensively applied to Space Shuttles after the shuttle Columbia experienced a terrible accident in 2003, which was attributed to hidden damage of foam materials.
 Another application is in the security inspection of airplane passengers, namely the detection of weapons hidden below clothes.

 The attenuation of terahertz waves in media is often stronger than for microwaves and thus limits the possible depth of imaging.
 On the other hand, the shorter wavelengths make a higher spatial resolution possible.

-Terahertz radiation is difficult to transmit through cables, but can be transmitted through air.
+Terahertz radiation is difficult to transmit through cables, but can be transmitted through air, and is thus suitable for free-space communications.
+(See also the article on free-space optical communications.)
 Diffraction is weaker than in the microwave region, so that collimated beams without excessive beam diameters can be formed.
 At various frequencies, however, molecules of air (including water vapor) strongly absorb terahertz waves.
-Fast data transmission is still possible at least over short distances like a couple of meters.
-Note that the available bandwidth and thus the potential data capacity is much larger than for microwave systems such as traditional WLAN.
-On the other hand, the cost of terahertz sources and detectors is still far higher than for microwave equipment.
+Fast data transmission is still possible at least over short distances like a couple of meters or sometimes more than 100 m.

 Terahertz frequencies are useful for spectroscopy in various areas such as the investigation of superconductors, plasmonic effects in conducting materials and rotational states of molecules.
 This is because many fundamental resonances of materials are in the terahertz frequency region.